l1m3r/cmd-scripts/ss4vh/README.md

 Choose and change Valheim's surround sound configuration to your hearts desire.

-Automatically add some GFX configuration options to VH's `boot.config`.
+Add some GFX configuration options to VH's `boot.config`.

-Switch VH's (keyboard) input method between 'normal' - respecting the users keyboard layout & language - and 'physical' - using key-codes instead.
+Switch VH's (keyboard) input method between 'normal' - respecting the users keyboard layout & language - and 'physical' - using Unity/hardware [key-codes](https://docs.unity3d.com/ScriptReference/KeyCode.html) instead.

 ---

 ## Features

 - Reads Valheim's current speaker/input configuration and lets you change it.
-- If it can't find the file to patch you can drag'n'drop it manually on the script file(!) instead.
+- If it can't find the file to patch you can drag'n'drop it manually on the script file(!) instead (not on the running cmd shell window).

 ---